William-Michael-Russell/ruby_example/README.md

 Training friends and family

 NOTE:
-If you receive an error with any commands below, such as:
+If you receive an error with any commands below, such as: <br />
-You don't have write permissions for the /Library/Ruby/Gems/2.0.0
+You don't have write permissions for the /Library/Ruby/Gems/2.0.0 <br />

-add "sudo" to your command.
+add "sudo" to your command. <br />
-Example:
+Example: <br />
+  gem install bundle -- might throw a permission error <br />
+  add sudo <br />
-  gem install bundle -- might throw a permission error add sudo sudo gem install bundle -- this will ask for your computer password
+  sudo gem install bundle -- this will ask for your computer password <br />

 Getting started: